API Reference

 Schedules automate recurring journey execution.
 Assign journeys to a schedule, set a frequency, and the system runs them on a rotating basis within your agent budget.

-Discoveries automatically explore a website by spawning multiple agents across several phases.
-Starting from a URL, agents map pages, forms, and interactions, then the system identifies gaps and sends agents to explore further.
+Discoveries automatically explore a website or Android application by spawning multiple agents across several phases.
+Starting from a URL (web) or an APK (Android), agents map pages/screens, forms, and interactions, then the system identifies gaps and sends agents to explore further.

 Roles are reusable prompt injection templates.
 A role's description is injected into the agent's system prompt, shaping how it behaves during execution.